XJ-LI/XJ-LI.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.
 -->
+# Research

+My research focuses mainly on incorporating deep learning techniques into solving PDE and optimal control problems, specifically I am interested in tackling high dimensional optimal control problems where common numerical methods are insufficient.
+I also have a general interest in Physics Informed Neural Networks (PINNs).

 # Teaching

 I was primary instructor for MATH111 Calculus I in Fall 2021 and Spring 2022.